HectorHHZ/DSA/README.md

 ## Commit

 Great professor and well scheduled lectures.
 12 Assignments help you get more familiar with the concepts.
-Great mid/final exam papers combining easy questions(Basic concepts) and extremly difficult questions together(eg: Dynammic Programming, graphic data structure proof, analysis of new data structure).
+Great mid/final exam papers combining easy questions(Basic concepts) and extremly difficult questions together(Last two questions eg: Dynammic Programming, graphic data structure proof, analysis of new data structure).

 All the algorithm and code are `pseudocode`.
 Personally, I think this course will be better to reduce the assignments and replace them to Java implementation/LAB of the data structure.